Special offer

 What to include in a PTO form

 You can customize the time off request for your company based on your processes and needs.
-Include details that accurately document the absence and allow for decision-making about the approval.
+Consider including details that accurately document the absence and allow for decision-making about the approval.

 The following items typically appear on the form: